-After washing your hair it is always a good idea to apply a leave in conditioner.
-This allows it to let it soak up even more moisture.
-After styling your hair, rub some Moroccan oil or coconut oil in your hands and pull through your hair.
-This will help apply some long lasting shine and moisture.
+After washing your hair it might be a good idea to apply a leave in conditioner.
+This allows hair to let it soak up even more moisture.
+After styling your hair, rub some Moroccan oil or coconut oil in your hands and gently work through your hair.
+This can help apply some long lasting shine and moisture.
 If you just want a shiny finish, only apply it on the lower half of your hair.
-If you are looking for increased hair growth, massaging oil into your scalp will get your blood circulation going and moisturize your scalp.
+If you are looking for healthier hair growth, massaging oil into your scalp can help get your blood circulation going for further moisturizing scalp benefits.

 Photos by Corey Balazowic via Flickr